Quantum-Projects-RedM/QC-Inventory/README.md

 - Resource start order
 -- It's important for your resources to start in a logical order to prevent errors from missing dependencies.
 ```
-    start oxmysql   # this should be one of the first resources
     start ox_lib
     start rsg-core # the name of your framework (i.e. rsg-core, vorp-core)
     start ox_target